chewbh/mongodb-explore/install/README.md

    - **ssh_key_name** - name that identifies your ssh public key in digital ocean (just provide a meaningful name e.g. jason_ssh_key)
    - **ssh_key_file** - local file path to your ssh key (default should be `$home_directory/.ssh/id_rsa`)
      - To create ssh key, run `ssh-keygen -t rsa -b 4096`
-   - **sysadmin_password** - password of os user (sysadmin). sysadmin is the default os user that will be created as part of the terraform provisioning
+   - **sysadmin_password** - password hash of os user (sysadmin). sysadmin is the default os user that will be created as part of the terraform provisioning. use `openssl passwd -1 <password>` to generate the hash.

 Run terraform to start provisioning